-Thomas R. Suozzi was born August 31, 1962 in Glen Cove, New York.
-His father Joseph was an Italian immigrant who went to law school, worked his way up to a seat on the appellate bench and became a partner in the influential Long Island law firm Meyer, Suozzi, English & Klein.
+Thomas R. Suozzi was born on August 31, 1962 in Glen Cove, New York.
+His father, Joseph, was an Italian immigrant who went to law school, worked his way up to a seat on the appellate bench, and became a partner in the influential Long Island law firm Meyer, Suozzi, English & Klein.
 Thomas followed in his father’s footsteps.

-After four terms as Glen Cove mayor, Thomas Suozzi ran for Nassau County Executive in 2001.
-Nassau County has the highest concentration of registered Republicans in New York State.
+After four terms as mayor of Glen Cove, Thomas Suozzi in 2001 ran for Nassau County Executive, the county with the highest concentration of registered Republicans in New York State.
 No Democrat had won that position in thirty years, and only one Democrat had won it in the county’s entire history.
-Yet Suozzi took Nassau County by an astonishing 2 to 1 margin.
+Yet Suozzi took Nassau County by an astonishing 2-to-1 margin.

 Through his “Fix Albany” campaign — first unveiled in the 2004 election cycle — Suozzi emerged as a stealth promoter of George Soros’ plan to transform New York State into a “foothold” for the Shadow Party, and prepared himself as a potential gubernatorial candidate.

-Presenting himself as a moderate or even conservative Democrat, Thomas R. Suozzi promotes a radical platform that includes “sharing” wealth through “regional” distribution of tax revenues; enacting Living Wage laws written by the radical cult ACORN; stripping power from towns, villages and other local jurisdictions; and eliminating “spatial racism” through “inclusionary zoning” laws, the redrawing of school districts, and the massive relocation of minority populations into white-majority areas.
+Presenting himself as a moderate or even conservative Democrat, Suozzi promoted a radical platform that included “sharing” wealth through “regional” distribution of tax revenues; enacting Living Wage laws written by the radical cult ACORN; stripping power from towns, villages and other local jurisdictions; and eliminating “spatial racism” through “inclusionary zoning” laws, the redrawing of school districts, and the massive relocation of minority populations into white-majority areas.

-Suozzi champions what he calls the “New Suburbia” — a model of “smart growth” and “sustainable development,” in which trained technocrats regulate suburban “sprawl.”
+Suozzi championed what he called the “New Suburbia” — a model of “smart growth” and “sustainable development,” in which trained technocrats could regulate suburban “sprawl.”

 “Smart growth” is a form of rationing.
 It entails tightly restricting zoning and building permits — rendering such permits artificially scarce and expensive.
 It is a well-known principle of economics that rationing gives rise to black markets.
 “Smart growth” is a formula for corruption, providing a wealth of opportunities for cronyism, patronage, bribes and kickbacks.
 Labor rackets and other forms of organized crime thrive under such systems — a fact which Thomas Suozzi surely did not overlook, given his close association with the law firm of Meyer, Suozzi, English & Klein.

-On the pretext of fostering “smart growth,” Suozzi seeks to strip local municipalities of their power — a move that is meeting fierce resistance from Long Island towns and villages that, in some cases, have managed their own affairs for more than 300 years.
+On the pretext of fostering “smart growth,” Suozzi sought to strip local municipalities of their power — a move that met fierce resistance from Long Island towns and villages that, in some cases, had managed their own affairs for more than 300 years.
 Land-use planners imbued with the ideology of “smart growth” refer to such independent communities as “little boxes.”
-They seek, on principle, to “break down the walls” of “little boxes,” incorporating them into “big boxes” managed by technocrats.
+Such planners seek, on principle, to “break down the walls” of “little boxes,” incorporating them into “big boxes” managed by technocrats.

-Yet, Long Island’s townships and incorporated villages are remarkably free of “suburban sprawl.”
-An ancient two-lane highway provides the only access to the South Fork’s world-class beaches and resorts.
-South Fork natives keep it that way on purpose.
-They need no assistance from Suozzi and his “smart growth” planners to control “sprawl.”
-They are experts at preserving the beauty and serenity of their communities.
+Yet, Long Island’s townships and incorporated villages were remarkably free of “suburban sprawl.”
+An ancient two-lane highway provided the only access to the South Fork’s world-class beaches and resorts.
+South Fork natives had kept it that way on purpose.
+They needed no assistance from Suozzi and his “smart growth” planners to control “sprawl,” but were experts at preserving the beauty and serenity of their communities.

-Suozzi has endorsed the idea that Long Island is infected with “spatial racism” — that is, racial segregation that is institutionally preserved through land-use policies.
+Suozzi endorsed the idea that Long Island was infected with “spatial racism” — that is, racial segregation that is institutionally preserved through land-use policies.
 The only way to end “spatial racism,” say land-use experts, is to break up the “little boxes.”
-It seems likely that Suozzi’s crusade against “spatial racism” may be related to his push for “smart growth.”
-Accusing Long Island’s tight-knit municipalities of “racism” would provide Suozzi with the perfect excuse to strip these communities of their centuries-old independence and to promote state control of their land.
+Suozzi’s crusade against “spatial racism” was likely related to his push for “smart growth.”
+Accusing Long Island’s tight-knit municipalities of “racism” would provide Suozzi with the perfect excuse to strip those communities of their centuries-old independence and to promote state control of their land.

-Other proposed solutions to Long Island “racism” include such concepts as “inclusionary zoning,” “coordinated economic development,” re-drawing school districts so that black and white children will attend school in each others’ neighborhoods, and dispatching undercover “testers” to trap realtors in sting operations designed to catch them in the act of “steering” minorities away from renting or buying properties in white neighborhoods.
+Other proposed solutions to Long Island “racism” included such concepts as “inclusionary zoning,” “coordinated economic development,” re-drawing school districts so that black and white children would attend school in each others’ neighborhoods, and dispatching undercover “testers” to trap realtors in sting operations designed to catch them in the act of “steering” minorities away from renting or buying properties in white neighborhoods.

-ERASE Racism consultant David Rusk also recommends what he calls “regional tax-based sharing so that some of the wealthier communities put more money into a pot that gets shared out to some of the poorer communities.”
+ERASE Racism consultant David Rusk also recommended what he called “regional tax-based sharing so that some of the wealthier communities put more money into a pot that gets shared out to some of the poorer communities.”
 ERASE Racism unveiled its program at a June 5, 2002 conference in Islandia, New York.
-Thomas R. Suozzi spoke there, warmly endorsing the ERASE Racism initiative and using the occasion to promote his vision of “big box” regional government for Long Island.
+Thomas Suozzi spoke there, warmly endorsing the ERASE Racism initiative and using the occasion to promote his vision of “big box” regional government for Long Island.

 Suozzi announced in April 2004 that he was starting a political action committee called FixAlbany.com that would fund challengers to incumbents in the New York State legislature — be they Democrat or Republican — who, in Suozzi’s judgment, were contributing to legislative gridlock.

-Many of its criticisms seemed valid, yet a pervasive pattern in the case studies it presented hinted that the Center’s chief objection to the New York State legislature was that it was too slow to embrace radical legislation that would break the state budget, raise taxes and drive business from the state.
+Many of the Brennan Center study’s criticisms seemed valid, yet a pervasive pattern in the case studies it presented hinted that the Center’s chief objection to the New York State legislature was that it was too slow to embrace radical legislation that would break the state budget, raise taxes and drive business from the state.

 From the moment the Brennan Center issued its study, reporters throughout New York State rushed to interrogate candidates for state office, seeking their opinions on the proposed “reforms.”
 The New York Times announced that it would withhold its endorsement from any candidate who did not agree to the full range of proposals stipulated in the Brennan Report.